soulhotel/FF-ULTIMA/README.md

 ```
 >

-> More on [gituserChrome](https://github.com/soulhotel/git-userChrome): An automation tool for "gitting" and managing userChrome themes.
+> gituserChrome is an automation tool for "gitting" and managing userChrome themes.
+Available as a script and/or Application; See [homepage](https://github.com/soulhotel/git-userChrome) for more info.

 </details>